debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 ## WIFI-GPS and WIFI-LPGPS

 A WIFI scan result is considered as successful if at least three BSSID are present in the scan.
-In this case a WIFI position message is sent via LoRaWAN&trade;.
+In this case a WIFI position message is sent via LoRaWAN™.
 Otherwise, the tracker tries immediately the next geolocation technology (GPS or LPGPS), in the same geolocation cycle.

 The picture below shows the timing diagram.